High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Experiments

-In this experiment, we use 80$\%$ of the samples for training and the rest for testing.
-We repeat the experiments 100 times by randomly shuffling training and test samples, and evaluate the performance of feature selection methods by the classification accuracy.
-We use multi-class kernel logistic regression (KLR) \cite{book:Hastie+Tibshirani+Friedman:2001} for evaluating the classification accuracy when the top $m=10, 20, \ldots, 50$ features selected by each method are used.
-For HSIC Lasso, NOCCO Lasso, SpAM, FVM, and QPFS, we first choose 50 features and then use top $m = 10,20,\ldots,50$ features by ranking regression coefficients.
-In KLR, all tuning parameters are chosen based on 3-fold cross-validation.
+In this experiment, we use 80$\%$ of samples for training and the rest for testing.
+We repeat the experiments 100 times by randomly shuffling training and test samples, and evaluate the performance of feature selection methods by the average classification accuracy.
+We use multi-class $\ell_2$-regularized kernel logistic regression (KLR) \citep{book:Hastie+Tibshirani+Friedman:2001,yamada2010semi} with the Gaussian kernel for evaluating the classification accuracy when the top $m = 10, 20, \ldots, 50$ features selected by each method are used.
+In this paper, we first choose 50 features and then use top $m = 10,20,\ldots,50$ features having the largest absolute regression coefficients.
+In KLR, all tuning parameters such as the Gaussian width and the regularization parameter are chosen based on 3-fold cross-validation.

+We also investigate the \emph{redundancy rate} (RED) \citep{AAAI:Zheng+etal:2010}\footnote{The original redundancy rate was defined with a plain correlation coefficient \citep{pearson1920notes}, not the absolute correlation coefficient \citep{AAAI:Zheng+etal:2010}.
+However, this is not appropriate as an error metric because negative correlation decreases RED.
+For this reason, we decided to use the absolute correlation coefficient.},

-We also investigate the \emph{redundancy rate} \cite{AAAI:Zheng+etal:2010}, $\textnormal{RED} = \frac{1}{m(m-1)} \sum_{\boldu_k, \boldu_j, k > l} |\rho_{k,l}|,$ where $\rho_{k,l}$ is the correlation coefficient between the $k$-th and $l$-th features.
-A large RED score indicates that selected features are more strongly correlated to each other.
-That is, many redundant features are selected.
-As a feature selection method, a small redundancy rate is preferable.
+where $\rho_{k,l}$ is the correlation coefficient between the $k$-th and $l$-th features.
+A large RED score indicates that selected features are more strongly correlated to each other, that is, many redundant features are selected.
+Thus, as a feature selection method, a small redundancy rate is preferable.

-Figure~\ref{fig:result_ASU} shows the mean classification accuracy over 100 runs.
-In this experiment, since the computation cost of FVM was too high for datasets with a large number of features, we only included the FVM results for the datasets with a small number of features (i.e., the AR10P, PIE10P, and TOX datasets).
-The graphs clearly show that HSIC Lasso and NOCCO Lasso overall compare favorably with existing methods in terms of the classification accuracy.
+{\bf Results:} Figure~\ref{fig:result_ASU} shows the mean classification accuracy over 100 runs as functions of the number of selected features.
+Table~\ref{table:classification_accuracy} shows the average classification accuracy rates for the top $m=50$ features selected by each method.
+In this experiment, since the computation cost of FVM was too high for datasets with a large number of features, we only included the FVM results for the datasets with a small number of features (i.e., AR10P, PIE10P, and TOX).
+The graphs in Figure~\ref{fig:result_ASU} clearly show that HSIC Lasso and NOCCO Lasso compare favorably with existing methods for the image datasets (i.e., AR10P, PIE10P, PIX10P, and ORL10P) in terms of the classification accuracy, and they are comparable to existing methods for the microarray datasets (i.e., TOX and CLL-SUB).

-Table~\ref{table:redundancy_rate} shows the averaged redundancy rates of the top $m=50$ features selected by each method.
-As can be observed, HSIC Lasso and NOCCO Lasso tend to have smaller redundancy rate, and thus they select less redundant features.
+Table~\ref{table:redundancy_rate} shows the RED values for the top $m=50$ features selected by each method.
+As can be observed, HSIC Lasso and NOCCO Lasso tend to have smaller RED values, and thus they select less redundant features.